 Solar Panel Loans & Finance

-Many UK homeowners use solar loans and finance options to fund the initial cost of solar panels.
+Many homeowners use solar loans and finance options to fund installing solar panels.
+However with solar prices falling 70% in recent years, more homeowners are able to afford the upfront costs of solar panels.

 To begin comparing prices in your area simply enter your postcode in the form at the top of this page.